 Eucalyptus oil is toxic when taken by mouth.
 Do not take it except under your doctor's supervision.

-If you are currently being treated with any of the following medications, you should not use eucalyptus without first talking to your health care provider.
+If you are currently being treated with any of the following medications, you should not use eucalyptus without talking to your doctor first.

 5-Fluorouracil (5-FU) -- In an animal study, using eucalyptus oil on the skin caused more absorption of topical 5-fluorouracil (5-FU), a medication used to treat cancer.